flatironinstitute/spikeforest_old/README.md

 ## Installation

-(See below for instructions on opening this project in a docker container via theiapod)
+(See below for instructions on opening this project in a docker container via codepod)

 This is a meta repository that is meant to be used in development/editable mode.